Remote Instruction Preparation

 |Manage Late Enrollments||

-As usual, there is likely to be much shuffling of students during the first week of Spring.
-If a student approaches you requesting a late add to your course, you will need to electronically approve them to register in Bobcat web (no blue slips this term!).
+As usual, there is likely to be much shuffling of students during the first week of term.
+If a student approaches you requesting a late add to your course, you will need to electronically approve them to register in Bobcat web (no blue slips!).

 If you have students who are struggling to technology and access, you can refer them to Admissions and Records and/or eLearning.